apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Wisconsin woman convicted in killing and dismembering ex-boyfriend**
+**Studios Quietly Go On Hiring Spree for AI Specialist Jobs Amid Picket Line Anxiety**

-You can read more about it [here](https://www.nbcnews.com/news/us-news/wisconsin-woman-convicted-killing-dismembering-ex-boyfriend-rcna96635).
+You can read more about it [here](https://www.hollywoodreporter.com/business/business-news/ai-jobs-studios-hire-1235545491/).

 ## Requirements
 - Python 3.8